Staz/nz-covid19-data/README.md

 ### Wishlist

 - Complete snapshots (HTML) for Ministry of Health stats pages.
 Send me a message if you can help out with this!
+- Let me know what else you'd like to see here!